 Carbon monoxide is typically produced when there’s incomplete burning.
 In most cases, it happens when there’s not enough oxygen for the combustion process.
 Therefore, instead of producing CO2 and water, the combustion process produces traces of carbon monoxide.

-The good news is that the high-efficiency levels of vent-free heaters often mean that the likelihood of carbon monoxide is very low.
+The good news is that the high-efficiency levels of vent free fireplaces often mean that the likelihood of carbon monoxide is very low.
 However, “low” doesn’t mean it can never happen – and CO, even in small quantities, can be very dangerous.

 According to OSHA, carbon monoxide, when breathed, displaces oxygen in the blood and deprives the heart, brain, and other vital organs of oxygen.
 It means that overexposure to carbon dioxide at high concentrations can overcome you in minutes – causing suffocation and loss of consciousness.